Belgium in the Eurovision Song Contest: Participation

 Belgium is a federal country divided into two major linguistic regions: Dutch-speaking Flanders in the north and French-speaking Wallonia in the south, each region having its own broadcaster: Vlaamse Radio- en Televisieomroeporganisatie (VRT) (Note: Since 1998.
 Previously: Nationaal Instituut voor de Radio-omroep (NIR; 1956–1960), Belgische Radio- en Televisieomroep (BRT; 1961–1990), and Belgische Radio- en Televisieomroep Nederlandstalige Uitzendingen (BRTN; 1991–1997).) in Flanders and Radio-télévision belge de la Communauté française (RTBF) (Note: Since 1978.
 Previously: Institut national de radiodiffusion (INR; 1956–1960), and Radiodiffusion-télévision belge (RTB; 1961–1977).) in Wallonia.
 Both broadcasters are full members of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
-As only one entrant per country is allowed in the contest in any given year, they take turns in participate representing Belgium.
-Since 2021, VRT has been in charge on odd years while RTBF has been in charge on even years, with both broadcasters sharing the broadcasting rights.
+As only one entrant per country is allowed in the contest in any given year, they take turns in representing Belgium.
+As of 2021, VRT is in charge on odd years while RTBF is in charge on even years, with both broadcasters sharing the broadcasting rights.